-Grants awarded by state and other sponsors are generally considered nonreciprocal transactions restricted by sponsors for certain purposes.
+Grants awarded by federal, state and other sponsors are generally considered nonreciprocal transactions restricted by sponsors for certain purposes.
 Grant revenue is recognized when the conditions upon which it depends are substantially met, which primarily is when qualifying expenses occur.
 Payments received in advance of conditions being met are recorded as deferred revenue on the consolidated statements of financial position.
-Deferred revenue consisted of \$23,915 and \$0 at December 31, 2019 and 2018, respectively.
+Deferred revenue consisted of \$2,300,270 and \$23,915 at December 31, 2020 and 2019, respectively.

 Fundraising event revenues are generated from sponsorships, ticket sales, donations, silent and online auction proceeds and sales of items at events held during the year and revenues are recognized when the events occur, which is the completion of the Foundation's performance obligation.
 Some of these revenues are comprised of an exchange element based on the value of benefits provided, and a contribution element for the difference between the amount paid and the exchange element.
-The Foundation records fundraising event revenue equal to the fair value of direct benefits to donors, and contribution revenue for the excess received when the event takes place.